 Hetaera

-In ancient Greecehetaerae (in Greek ἑταῖραιhetairai) were courtesans, that is to say, highly educated, sophisticated companions close to what is for the modern times the geishas.
+In ancient Greece, hetaerae (in Greek ἑταῖραι, hetairai) were courtesans, that is to say, highly educated, sophisticated companions close to what is for the modern times the geishas.
 They are often but wrongly being confused as prostitutes, given that although having open sexual relations, didn't get paid for that.

 In ancient Greek society, hetaerae were independent and sometimes influential women who were required to wear distinctive dresses and had to pay taxes.
 Mostly ex-slaves from other cities, these courtesans were renowned for their achievements in dance and music, as well as for their physical and intellectual talents.
 Unlike most other women in Greek society at the time, hetaerae were educated. Τhey were also the only women who actively took part in the symposia where their opinion was welcomed and respected by men.